 Project LETS (www.LetsEraseTheStigma.com) is a non-profit organization working on a local and national level to support and ensure the civil rights of mentally ill folks (or folks whose experiences are often classified as mental illness) through peer-led communities, advocacy efforts, and political change.

 We also aim to provide real information, provided by individuals suffering with the disorders.
 We hate laundry-lists of clinical symptoms that don’t actually tell you anything about how your life will be affected.

-We have a ton of programs, but our core is Peer Support.
-We run a 24 hour Crisis Line, and have Peer Counselors who are trained to work one-on-one with individuals who are struggling with their mental health.
+We have many programs, but our core is long-term Peer Support.
+We run a Peer Crisis Line, and have Peer Mental Health Advocates (PMHAs) who are trained to work one-on-one with individuals who are struggling with their mental health.
 We work with individuals every day who can't seek treatment due to insurance or lack thereof, financial limitations, family issues, stigma, geographic location, inaccessibility, cultural differences, and many other barriers.
-Our Counselors work with individuals to:
+Our PMHAs work with individuals to:

 - Create a personalized safety/relapse prevention plan

 - Cultivates their peers’ ability to make informed, independent choices